gogogarrett/Muscle/README.markdown

 **.last**
 The last column within a row needs the class to ensure there is no right margin and that all columns fit within the row

-**.bottom**
-This class functions similarly to .last as it is required for the very last row if you want to ensure that it sits flush to the bottom of the page.
-It eliminates all margin bottom.